MILLENNIUM MUSEUM, WAGHORN ROAD, SNODLAND

 Many more recent artefacts and photographs have been donated by parishioners and the collection continues to grow.

 Aspects of the history of Snodland are mostly shown in pictures and photographs.
 In due course it is hoped to include some audio-visual presentations, which are being developed.
 These will increase the range of information on show and should prove attractive to the younger visitor.

 The Archive and Library

-Important parish records are of course deposited at the Heritage Centre in Strood, and at the Kent Library and Centre in Maidstone, but Snodland Historical Society is forming its own archive of material relating to Snodland and District.
+Important parish records are of course deposited at the Medway Archives Centre in Strood, and at the Kent History and Library Centre in Maidstone, but Snodland Historical Society is forming its own archive of material relating to Snodland and District.
 A catalogue is available and items can be viewed on request.
 The Society has some original material together with transcriptions and photocopies of other items.
 Copies of written histories of other local parishes are being acquired together with a collection of maps.
 There is a file of material relating to Thomas Waghorn (1800-1850), a famous parishioner who helped establish the Overland Route to India via Egypt.

 For family historians there are copies of the Snodland censuses 1841-1911 and transcripts/photocopies of some parish registers.
 A computer database of Snodland parishioners 1800-1950 is in progress and currently has about 15,000 entries.
 Lists of earlier parishioners are also available.
 All these can be seen on this web-site.

 Snodland Historical Society pamphlets and other books relating to Snodland are available for sale.